 Pick the right strategy for your brand name

-The brand name is a key representation of a brand.
+Brand name is a key representation of a brand.
 While it is good to communicate aspirational benefits in its brand identity which would strengthen the brand’s purposeful positioning and showcase its commitment to the cause, it is also important to factor in considerations like existing market conditions and market readiness.
 After all, the brand name is not just an intellectual property asset of the brand, but also the verbal identity that consumers are going to know you by.